 It is possible to buy pre-cut tapes from companies referred to as “converters for large-scale sensor mounting.”
 These companies specialize in providing customized tape solutions on base products from tape manufacturers.
 Tape companies like 3M and Tesa have partner converters in each region.
 A recommended supplier for Europe would be Alfast in Denmark.

-Removing tape from sensor or wall
+Removing tape from the sensor or wall

 The best way to remove sensors from a surface is to lift them off with a thin sharp knife.
 Note that the surface and the sensor may be damaged depending on the strength of the surface.
-Use guidelines for trialing sensor location above if moving the sensor is desired.
+Use guidelines for trialing the sensor location above if moving the sensor is desired.

 Glue residues can best be removed by rubbing.